lsparrish/ngaro/doc/RetroLanguage.rst

 ::

-  ./retro --with retrospect.retro --with extend.retro
+  ./retro --with extras/retrospect.retro --with extras/extend.retro

 Retrospect requires the extend.retro package to be loaded before it will work.